jhuckaby/canvas-plus/README.md

 ## Loading

 You can load images from a variety of sources, including buffers, files and URLs.
-JPEGs, PNGs and GIFs are supported, and possibly others depending on your environment:
+JPEGs, PNGs, GIFs and WebP are supported, and possibly others depending on your environment:

 | Environment | Sources | Image Formats |
 |-------------|---------|---------------|